D7460N/D7460N.dev/ADD.md

 ul {overflow: auto;}
 ```
 This technique:
-* allows for layout for overflow content natively with no JavaScript or third party dependencies
+* allows for layout for overflow content natively with no JavaScript or third-party dependencies
 * sets up browser native behavior for variable height content _(no more expensive JavaScript poling for element height)_
 * allows for sticky header and footer without markup or scripting with slower JavaScript workarounds